 Horse owners who have concerns about their animal's health or questions about possible exposure should contact your local veterinarian.
-For more information about EIA or other animal disease issues in Kansas, go to the KDA-DAH website at agriculture.ks.gov/AnimalHealth.
+For more information about animal disease issues in Kansas, go to the KDA-DAH website at agriculture.ks.gov/AnimalHealth.
 If you have questions, please call KDA-DAH at 785-564-6601.